Traiskirchen: Population

+The below population numbers include the total of the municipality of Traiskirchen, not just the city itself.

 Refugee Camp (Bundesbetreuungsstelle für Asylwerber)

 Traiskirchen is home of the largest refugee camp in Austria and one of the largest of these camps in the EU.
 The refugee camp is based in the centre of Traiskirchen on the area of the former Imperial Artillery Cadet School which was built in 1900.
 The Traiskirchen Cadet School could accommodate up to 340 cadets, 160 staff and 110 horses (for riding lessons).

 During the time of the Allied-occupied Austria, a Soviet army barracks of (about 2,000 Soviet armored troops) and a hospital were housed in the former buildings until the autumn of 1955.